-You will want to make sure that the mattress that you choose for the cot doesn’t have gaps between the frame and the mattress, as that is a place where a small child’s head could easily end up getting jammed and suffocate.
+You will want to ensure that the mattress you choose for the cot doesn’t have gaps between the frame and the mattress.
+It is a place where a small child’s head could easily end up getting jammed and suffocate.

-Makeshift bedding, couches and other surfaces are easily ones where you might consider letting your baby sleep, but there really isn’t a good reason for you to do so given the obvious dangers of subjecting your baby too.
+Makeshift couches and other surfaces are ones where you might consider letting your baby sleep.
+There isn’t a good reason for you to do so, given the obvious dangers of subjecting your baby too.

 Why would you ever consider not dressing your baby appropriately as you’re putting them to sleep?
-Babies deserve the same attention that others do, and that means you have to ensure that there isn’t a risk of overheating.
+Babies deserve the same attention as others, which means you have to ensure that there isn’t a risk of overheating.

-Sure, you should be making sure that your baby is wearing warm clothing that will keep them from freezing through the night, but overheating is one risk factor for SUDI, why appropriate clothing for sleep is massively important.
-You probably know that you yourself wouldn’t be jumping into bed wearing a ski outfit.
+Sure, you should be making sure that your baby is wearing warm clothing that will keep them from freezing through the night.
+Overheating is one risk factor for SUDI, why appropriate clothing for sleep is massively important.
+You probably know that you wouldn’t be jumping into bed wearing a ski outfit.

-11. Make sure that anyone who takes care of your baby has read these many tips before being put in charge of your baby
+11. Make sure that anyone who takes care of your baby has read these many tips before being put in charge

-We understand that you might be the one putting your baby to sleep most of the nights but that doesn’t necessarily mean you’ll be the one doing it every single night.
+You might be the one putting your baby to sleep most of the nights.
+That doesn’t necessarily mean you’ll be the one doing it every single night.

 12. The crib that you are using should live up to all the standard safety requirements